Coherent relaxion dark matter

-providing additional channel for relaxion to dissipate its kinetic energy.
-At the same time, nonzero kinetic energy triggers an exponential production of dark photon.
-To illustrate this point, we first expand the dark photon field in Fourier space,

 and find the equation of motion for dark photon as $X_\pm'' + (k^2 \mp r_X k \theta' ) X_\pm = 0\,,$ where the prime denotes a derivative with respect to the conformal time, $d\tau = dt /a(t)$, and $\theta\equiv \phi/f$.
 The nonvanishing classical background, $\theta'\neq0$, leads to exponential production of one of the helicity modes.
 Thus, eventually, the source term in the equation of motion becomes comparable to the other terms, effectively alleviating the slope of relaxion potential.
 As a result, the relaxion field-velocity approaches an asymptotic value~\cite{Choi:2016kke}, $|\thX| \equiv \rx H,$ where the coefficient $\rx$ depends on relaxion parameter only logarithmically, and numerically takes a value around $\xi\equiv\rx\, r_X \sim {\cal O}(10)$~\bibnote{For our purpose, we ignore the possible logarithmic time dependence of $\dot{\phi}$.
 We provide more detailed arguments on asymptotic behavior of relaxion evolution in Appendix~\ref{sec:app} together with an estimation on logarithmic time dependence of $\dot{\phi}$.}.
-The time scale that this particle production kicks in is $\tpp= \Hpp^{-1} \simeq \left( 5 \rx \right)^{1/2} m_\phi^{-1}\,.$ Once particle production becomes efficient, the relaxion kinetic energy is a decreasing function in time.
-Thus, unlike in the minimal case, even if the relaxion kinetic energy is larger than the barrier size at $\Tra$, the relaxion would be trapped eventually as the asymptotic velocity, $\thX$, is decreasing with time.
+The time scale that this particle production kicks in is $2\tpp= \Hpp^{-1} \simeq \left( 5 \rx \right)^{1/2} m_0^{-1}$.
+Once particle production becomes efficient, the relaxion kinetic energy is a decreasing function in time.